digital-asset/daml/docs/source/error-codes/self-service/index.rst

 |INVALID_ARGUMENT                   |NOT_FOUND                              |PARTY_NOT_KNOWN_ON_LEDGER is now returned on transaction rejections on unallocated parties. |PARTY_NOT_KNOWN_ON_LEDGER               |
 +-----------------------------------+---------------------------------------+--------------------------------------------------------------------------------------------+----------------------------------------+

+**NOTE**: Additionally, UNAVAILABLE is now returned when trying to reset the Sandbox server during an ongoing re-initialization (was FAILED_PRECONDITION).

 Daml Sandbox and VMBC
 ^^^^^^^^^^^^^^^^^^^^^